Diversity vs. Inclusion: What’s the Difference?

 Inclusion is the result of an active effort to create the best environment for everyone, where they feel like they belong, and can do their best work.

-Inclusion is also the key to unlocking the power of a diverse workforce.
-When you foster an inclusive workplace:
+Inclusion is also the key to unlocking the power of a diverse workplace.
+When you foster an inclusive culture and promote diversity:

 - Individual employees are more engaged, perform better, and have a greater sense of wellbeing.